Must-have Intranet Content

 A forms repository can be as simple as a page with links to common forms for printout.
 Providing quick access to forms allows employees to take care of business instead of wasting time hunting paper.
 In the long term, it is possible to migrate many business processes to intranet-based forms and eliminate the paper altogether.

 The IS staff is overloaded at almost every company.
 Encourage them to monitor their most common tasks and develop ways to service those tasks via the intranet.
-Provide software FAQs.
+Provide software FAQs Frequently Asked Questions.
 If software is site-licensed, investigate ways to deliver it electronically.

-Along with the IS helpdesk, a library can answer questions and keep employees focused on learning new skills and getting their jobs done.
+Along with the IS Internet Services helpdesk, a library can answer questions and keep employees focused on learning new skills and getting their jobs done.
 If informational presentations are created, post them to the library.
 If the staff finds useful links to relevant information, provide a mechanism for those links to be collected and shared.
-Invest in training DVDs, subscription-based training and webinars to promote and make available across the network.
+Invest in training DVDs digital optical disc storage, subscription-based training and webinars to promote and make available across the network.

 Like most intranet applications, a calendar application can range from a simple static company calendar that is updated so everyone knows what days are holidays to a system for collaboratively scheduling people and resources.
 Consider the time wasted searching for open conference rooms with the appropriate amenities.
 Automating scheduling will eliminate overbooking, coordinate services and attendance for meetings, and provide much faster resolution of scheduling conflicts.